 Rule #4: Minimize Linkage

 Don't fill your email with links; that practically screams "sales email."
-Include one link in the body of the email, and, possibly, a second one in your signature.
+Include one link in the body of the email, and, possibly, the second one in your signature.
 The body link might go to a sales landing page, while the signature link would probably go to your social media or blog page.

-Rule #5: Minimize images.
+Rule #5: Minimize Images

 Yes, it's tempting to fill your email with pictures, but resist the urge.
 First of all, having a lot of images makes your email very large, slower to download, and more likely be flagged as spam.
 Second, many email clients will block images by default for security reasons, which means your prospects will just see a bunch of big empty squares instead of your carefully selected images.